 Thermostat Still Broken?

-If none of these tips get your furnace working properly, give the expert HVAC techs at King Air Conditioning a call.
+If none of these tips get your AC or furnace working properly, give the expert HVAC techs at King Air Conditioning a call.
 We’ll get a tech out to your house right away to diagnose and fix the problem, or install a new thermostat.
-If you do need a new thermostat installed, we recommend investing in a smart, programmable or wireless thermostat, as they can keep your family comfortable, as save you money.
+If you do need a new thermostat installed, we recommend investing in a smart, programmable or wireless thermostat, as they can keep your family comfortable, and save you money.